 How Does TMS Work?

-TMS works by placing electromagnets on specific, targeted positions on the head to create magnetic fields that stimulate the nerve cells in the brain.
-According to a study published by the National Library of Medicine these fields generate electric pulses that activate regions in the brain believed to regulate mood.
-Specifically, TMS works by using the prefrontal cortex, to target and treat major depressive disorder and OCD.
+According to a study published by the National Library of Medicine, these magnetic fields generate electric pulses that activate regions in the brain believed to regulate mood.
+Specifically, TMS therapy works by using the prefrontal cortex to target and treat issues like treatment-resistant depression and major depressive disorder.

 Seperator Icons 1